Whenever we communicate we are affected by noise. Noise is a Communication Theory concept regarding anything that can affect our message.

 This is about the sender and receiver (people) and their own physiology.

-Think speech impediments, hearing challenges, articulation, clarity of speech, volume.
+Think speech impediments, hearing challenges, articulation, clarity of speech, volume, illness and wellbeing.

-These elements can clearly affect communication and care should be taken to understand the sender / receiver and cater accordingly.
-And of course, your own physiology and how you can adapt to communicate as effectively as you can.
+This type of noise can clearly affect communication and care should be taken to understand the sender / receiver and cater accordingly.

 PHYSICAL